Hello,

 While we were waiting for our turn to other passengers who landed the plane came down with strange faces very encouraging and thanking god to be still alive in many different languages!

-IMPORTANT: AND’ advisable not to eat at least two hours before your flight for obvious reasons.
+IMPORTANT: It’ advisable not to eat at least two hours before your flight for obvious reasons.

 Once the aircraft has taken off the pilot begins to twirl through the lines, here is the line called astronaut.